 Place of Birth: Lavaur, Tarn, France

 Arc de Triomphe: PIJON on the south pillar

-Continuing to serve in Italy, in 1796 when General Bonaparte took command Pijon was with Laharpe's division.
-That March he occupied Voltri but then fell sick and had to hand his command off to Cervoni.
-After recovering, Pijon joined Masséna's division and fought with them until he was surrounded and taken prisoner in early August.
+Continuing to serve in Italy, in 1796 when General Bonaparte took command Pijon was serving with Laharpe's division.
+That March he occupied Voltri but then he fell sick and had to hand his command off to Cervoni.
+After recovering, Pijon joined Masséna's division and he served with them at Lonato until he was surrounded and taken prisoner.
 At the end of the month he was freed, and he immediately went back into action.
-That September he seized Cazano after a bloody fight, fought at Roveredo, avoided being taken prisoner at Cerea, and fought at the Battle of Saint-Georges.
+That September Pijon seized Cazano after a bloody fight, he fought at Roveredo, he avoided being taken prisoner at Cerea, and he fought at the Battle of Saint-Georges.
 In December Pijon was named commander of Pavia.

 © Nathan D. Jensen